Incontinence Supplies Covered by Medicaid

 *The cost of catheters may be covered under a Medicare plan.

-What Is Required to Get Free Incontinence Supplies Through Medicaid?
+What Is Required to Get Incontinence Supplies Covered?

-All Aeroflow Urology Continence Care Specialists are trained on all state Medicaid guidelines and will work on your behalf to obtain all required documentation to ensure your incontinence supplies are fully covered.
+Our Incontinence Care Specialists are trained on all state Medicaid guidelines and work on your behalf to collect all required documentation needed to get your supplies fully covered.
+To get your supplies covered, you must have:

-• A diagnosis: You will need to have a diagnosis for a medical condition or special need that causes incontinence.
+• A diagnosis: To qualify for $0 supplies, you need a diagnosis for a medical condition or special need that causes incontinence.

 The following may also be required based on the state you live in and your specific insurance plan:

-• Physician's Order: A prescription or order from your healthcare provider that outlines which supplies are medically necessary for you on a monthly basis.
+• Physician's Order: A prescription or order from your healthcare provider that outlines which supplies are medically necessary for you every month.

-• Certificate of Medical Necessity: This form may be required by your insurance provider to be completed by your healthcare provider.
-It describes the reason why incontinence supplies (or other medical supplies) are medically necessary.
+• Certificate of Medical Necessity: A form your healthcare provider completes for your insurance company to explain why incontinence supplies (or other medical supplies) are medically necessary.

-• Letter of Medical Necessity: This is another form that’s specific to your insurance provider.
-It’s a letter written by your healthcare provider that explains why the requested incontinence supplies are medically necessary.
+• Letter of Medical Necessity: A letter your healthcare provider writes for your insurance company that explains in more detail why the requested incontinence supplies are medically necessary.

 Why Is a Prescription Required?